Alex Verdugo Player Props: Red Sox vs. Blue Jays

-After going 2-for-4 with two doubles in his last game, Alex Verdugo and the Boston Red Sox take on the Toronto Blue Jays (who will hand the ball to Alek Manoah) at 7:10 PM ET on Wednesday.
+On Thursday, Alex Verdugo (.295 batting average in his past 10 games, with five doubles, two home runs, three walks and eight RBI) and the Boston Red Sox face the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
+First pitch is at 6:10 PM ET.

-He racked up two extra-base hits in his most recent game (2-for-4 with two doubles) against the Blue Jays.
+In his most recent appearance, he went 1-for-4 against the Blue Jays.

 Alex Verdugo Game Info & Props vs. the Blue Jays